International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.5.1 POST

-A contract negotiation is started and placed in the `CONSUMER_REQUESTED` state when a consumer POSTs a [ContractRequestMessage](./contract.negotiation.protocol.md#1-contractrequestmessage)to `negotiations/request`:
+A contract negotiation is started and placed in the `REQUESTED` state when a consumer POSTs a [ContractRequestMessage](./contract.negotiation.protocol.md#1-contractrequestmessage)to `negotiations/request`:

 ```